Are health benefits from celery juice really worth the hype? We explain how this nutrient-dense food can improve your health!

-And if reducing acne doesn’t convince you to jump on the celery juice train, I’ve got one more benefit for you.
+And if reducing acne doesn’t convince you to jump on the celery juice train, what about better hair?

 Who doesn’t want a head full of shiny, curly locks?!

-As previously mentioned, celery juice contains a large amount of both H2O and vitamin A.
+As previously mentioned, this miracle drink contains a large amount of both H2O and vitamin A.

 Vitamin A plays a role in nourishing deep into the roots of our hairs, making them strong and healthy from the core.